Step 1: Print templates 1 and 2, and cut out the front and back pieces of the card (the black card stock/construction paper) with template 1.

-Step 9: Line up the top and the bottom pieces of the card (without gluing them) and trace around the inside of the flap to mark where you will glue the photos that will appear underneath the flaps.
+Step 9: Line up the top and bottom pieces of the card (without gluing them), and trace around the inside of the flap to mark where you will glue the photos that will appear underneath the flaps.

-Step 10: Set the top piece of the card aside and on the bottom piece, glue the photos down over the squares you just traced, leaving the last three squares for your Father's Day message.
-(If not using photos, just write messages or draw pictures instead.)
+Step 10: Set the top piece of the card aside, and on the bottom piece, glue down the photos over the squares you just traced, leaving the last three squares for your Father's Day message.
+(If not using photos, then just write messages or draw pictures instead.)

 Step 11: Write your Father's Day messages in the last three squares.

 Step 12: When the photos and messages are done, erase all remaining pencil marks.